Length 8 km (5 miles), terrain: flat

 For other running routes, see Route List.

-If you're staying and working in downtown Birmingham, you might feel intimidated about heading out for a run.
-It's pretty urban there, with loud streets and buses everywhere.
+If you're staying and working in downtown Birmingham in the UK's Midlands, you might feel intimidated about heading out for a run.
+It's pretty urban, with loud streets and buses everywhere.
 Railway yards and freeways cut swaths through the neighborhoods, and big parks or green areas are nowhere to be found.
 The whole city center has been wonderfully revitalized in recent years, with new pedestrian shopping streets, but extended green areas are still in short supply.

 But, luckily, Birmingham is bisected by a network of old canals, which provide a bit of water and greenery away from the traffic: the perfect place to go for a run.